nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * Items enclosed within `[ ]` are optional.
 > * Items with `...` after them can have multiple instances.
 > * The use of commas `,` and full stops `.` is optional and will not affect the command.
-> * Words not enclosed within `" "` are not case-sensitive.
+> * All command keywords are not case-sensitive.
 > * For parameters relating to days, they are context-sensitive.
-For example, specifying "Fri" sets the date parameter as the next Friday from *today*.
+For example, typing "Fri" means the next Friday from *today*.

 > **Tasks**<br>
 > A task will have a name, and may be categorized as follows: